RiceEnjoyer21/PP-2024/README.md

 # PP-2024
-There will be stored all my Lab works from PP2, muheheh:3
+There will be stored all my Lab works from PP2, muheheh :3